 - Loan Rates – lenders offer two types of interest rates, a fixed or a variable interest rate.
 The variable rate seems more affordable initially, but it can go up or down, in which case, the loan amount also changes.
 The fixed-rate is fixed – there is no change in the loan amount, and you can plan your repayment amount more precisely.

 - Additional Fees and Charges – believe it or not, many lenders charge additional fees and charges when issuing a loan, and you will get a lower amount but have to repay the whole loan amount.
 These fees often include application fees, monthly fees, early repayment fees, exit fees, or something else.

 - Necessary Documents – after considering all of the above, you will also need to look into the documents to apply for a loan.
 Having everything ready before you apply for a loan is a sure way to smooth any potential issues and increase your chances of getting approved.

 Traditional banks have a long and tiresome loan application process, which is why many small business owners opt to apply for a loan with the many online loan providers.
 Additionally, online lenders have less stringent loan requirements than traditional banks, and many people with poorer credit scores opt for online lenders.

 Here I’ve selected three online lenders and will outline their business loan application processes.
 The good thing about these is that they require the same type of information; the difference is the loan application process.
 Here are the online lenders I’ve selected:

 - OnDeck – an online lender with an impressive resume, is an excellent option for small businesses looking to get a term loan or a business line of credit.

-- Kabbage – among the most flexible online lenders, with a streamlined application process and provides amounts from $1K up to $150K in the business line of credit.
+- American Express® Business Line of Credit – among the most flexible online lenders, with a streamlined application process and provides amounts from $2K up to $250K in business line of credit.

 - Fundbox – an online lender providing a business line of credit and term loans quickly, with flexible terms and good qualifying conditions.